- Thursday, October 20, 2022

 Megan has served in multiple roles including as a project manager and facilitator through the planning, financing, and regulatory processes for infrastructure and restoration projects, an advocate through the legislative process, and also represents clients in administrative and judicial litigation.
 She spent twelve years with the Louisiana Department of Justice, representing the State of Louisiana and several state agencies, boards, and commissions and served as lead in-house counsel for the State of Louisiana during the Deepwater Horizon disaster and subsequent litigation.
 Megan also served as Deputy Director and Legal Advisor for the Governor’s Office of Coastal Activities, where she developed, reviewed, and coordinated with federal, state, and local officials and stakeholders on funding and implementing integrated coastal protection projects.

-Rachel Ramirez-Guest is an attorney with experience in environmental law and policy, including issues of environmental justice and municipal environmental compliance.Read More
+Rachel Ramirez-Guest (she, her, hers) is an attorney with experience in environmental law and policy, including issues of environmental justice and municipal environmental compliance.Read More